olgeni/freebsd-dektec/README.md

   the value of register base addresses, etc.

 Bonus items:

+- A document titled "DVB/ASI Input+Output Adapter for PCI Bus" from DekTec, which will provide a broad description of the DTA-140 operations.

 - A copy of ISO/IEC 13818 Part 1 could help when developing userland
   software.